 jane iredale Smooth Affair Facial Primer & Brightener not only creates a flawless base, it also helps brighten and illuminate your complexion for a lit-from-within look.
 Algae extracts help firm and bind moisture, while aloe works to calm redness.

 3).
 Primer is a must for your eyes, too.

 A great eyelid primer can help prevent eyeshadow from creasing and hold it in place all day long.
 Now available in six shades, jane iredale Smooth Affair for Eyes can be worn alone or under your favorite eye makeup to help the colors stand out and stay smudge-proof.

 4).
 Makeup primer is not just for a full face of makeup.

 It’s true that the primary purpose of makeup primer is to create a smooth, long-lasting base for your favorite face makeup, but you’ll find that it also comes in handy when you just want to blur imperfections and control shine.

-Take minimalist makeup to the next level with glo minerals Tinted Primer SPF 30.
-It’ll give you just enough of a second skin blurring effect while still looking (and feeling) sheer and lightweight.
+Take minimalist makeup to the next level with Glo Skin Beauty Tinted Primer SPF 30.
+It’ll give you just enough of a skin blurring effect while still looking (and feeling) sheer and lightweight.

 5).
 Makeup primer is best served warm.

 By that, we mean warmed in your hand, of course!
 Rub primer between your palms or on the back of your hand to gently heat it, and then apply it with your fingers.
 The warmth allows the product to “melt” into your skin and provide natural-looking results.